translate/translate/docs/formats/base_classes.rst

 * Move certain options into their respective storage classes.

-  * eg the --duplicates option can move into po.py
+  * e.g. the :opt:`--duplicates` option can move into po.py

 * Store the meta data for a storage object.